Jewish Estate Planning

 Picture

-• The Average Time to Close a Probate Case is 15 to 18 Months
+• The average time to probate an estate is 15 to 18 months